helldivers-companion/.github/profile/README.md

 ## Motivation

 Helldivers 2 is a blast and not only offers some of the best gameplay we have seen in years but also the urge to interact with the game world when not in front of your PS5 or PC.
-This is why we created the HellHub API: To give everyone including us a change to interact with the games data source.
+This is why we created the HellHub API: To give everyone including us a easy way to interact with the games data source.

 ## Contributing